hazelcast/hazelcast/hazelcast-documentation/src/Map-Eviction.md

-### Map Eviction
+### Evicting Map Entries

 Unless you delete the map entries manually or use an eviction policy, they will remain in the map.
 Hazelcast supports policy based eviction for distributed maps.
 Currently supported policies are LRU (Least Recently Used) and LFU (Least Frequently Used).

 Map eviction works based on the size of a partition.
 For example, once you specify a size using the `PER_NODE` attribute for `max-size` (please see [Configuring Map Eviction](#configuring-map-eviction)), Hazelcast internally calculates the maximum size for every partition.
-Eviction process starts according to this calculated per-partition maximum size when you try to put an entry.
-Below section gives an example scenario.
+The eviction process starts according to this calculated per-partition maximum size when you try to put an entry.
+The section below gives an example scenario.

-#### Example Map Eviction Scenario
+#### Understanding Map Eviction

 Assume that you have the following figures: